Quickback Docs

 Generated Endpoints

-GET /api/v1/candidates/views/pipeline # View - only pipeline fields
+GET /api/v1/candidates/views/pipeline # interviewer/recruiter/etc.

-GET /api/v1/candidates/views/report # View - report fields
+GET /api/v1/candidates/views/report # report fields

 Query Parameters